zalando/riptide/README.md

 [`ResponseEntity`](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/http/ResponseEntity.html)
 directly.

 Wildcard conditions are comparable to a `default` case in a switch.
-They take effect if and only if none of the other conditions matched.
+They take effect if:
+- no match was found
+- a match was found, but the `RestTemplate` was unable to find a suitable `HttpMessageConverter`
+- a match was found, but the `HttpMessageConverter` was unable to read the body

 ## Actions